-Based on these figures and examples, it could be concluded that, at the current stage of usage, cryptocurrencies have a negligible impact on the money supply and don't have the capacity to challenge the dominant position of sovereign currencies and central banks.
+Based on these figures and examples, it could be concluded that, at the current stage of usage, cryptocurrencies have a negligible impact on the money supply and do not have the capacity to challenge the dominant position of sovereign currencies and central banks.
 Nevertheless, the influence of cryptocurrencies on sovereign currencies in the future cannot be predicted simply based on the current data because of fast progress in the area of information technologies, which hereafter might increase the chances for cryptocurrencies to compete with sovereign currencies effectively.

-If cryptocurrency indeed has a widespread adoption allowing them to replace fiat money, what would be the impact of that change for the SDGs?
+If cryptocurrencies indeed have a widespread adoption allowing them to replace fiat money, what would be the impact of that change for the Sustainable Development Goals?
 The impact would be felt through the effect on monetary policy.
-Cryptocurrencies represent a form of private money, that is, they are not issued and controlled by central banks, but private entities.
+Cryptocurrencies represent a form of private money, that is, they are not issued and controlled by central banks, but rather by private entities.

 The idea of coexistence of sovereign-backed and privately issued money is not recent.
 For example, in the 1970s, during a period of high inflation in western economies, the idea of free banking and private money was proposed by Friedrich Hayek.
-He was sceptical about the government's monopoly on monetary policy and advocated abolishing the state's monopoly on issuing and regulating money and creating competitive supranational currencies as a way to ensure the stability of the official currency.
-He argued that it "...has certainly not helped to give us a better money than we would otherwise have had, and a very much worse one..."
+He was sceptical about a Government's monopoly on monetary policy and advocated abolishing the State's monopoly on issuing and regulating money and creating competitive supranational currencies as a way to ensure the stability of the official currency.
+He argued that it "... has certainly not helped to give us a better money than we would otherwise have had, and a very much worse one..."
 (Hayek, 1976).